zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 symbols
 ========

-I am using this symbol `~` to express proportionality.

 S = blockchain security level

 P = Privacy = the size of the anonymity set disguising your transaction.